Your Guide to UM Residence Halls

 Craig Residence Hall

 Craig Hall is also connected to Duniway and Elrod.
 Therefore, it provides the opportunity to meet many other students while living there.
 Craig is four stories tall, and is very popular due to its larger rooms.
-There are double rooms, triple rooms, and single rooms available.
+There are double rooms, triple rooms, and a limited number of single rooms available.

 Craig has two laundry rooms, one on the north ground floor and the other on the south ground floor.
 A study lounge with a piano is near the main lobby, a TV lounge is in the basement, and two large study rooms are on floors 2 and 3.